 Cooking your Gnocchi

-- Bring a large pot of water to a boil.
+- Bring a large pot of salted water to a boil.
 Make sure that if you are cooking your gnocchi from frozen that you are use a large pot with a lot of water so that the water doesn't cool down as you add the gnocchi.

 - Place your gnocchi in the pot.
 (You can cook your gnocchi from frozen) The water may cool down so it may take a minute for the water to return to a steady boil.